ObjectManagementGroup/mdsa-omg-spec/GeneratedContent/Images/READMET.txt

-This file is (mostly) just a placeholder to ensure the folder structure is carried through by git on a first clone.
-Feel free to delete this file after cloning this template.

-But, while we're here...

-GeneratedContent/ is a folder to hold .tex files generated from models.
-Manually editing files in there is a bad idea.
+GeneratedContent/ is a folder to hold .tex files generated from models defined in external modeling tools.
+Manually editing files in this directory is a bad idea.
 The subfolder Images/ is for, obviously, images generated from the models, preferably .svg format.
+Manually created image files should go in the top level Images/ directory.
+Nothing within this directory should be considered persistent, only to be regenerated from the model on demand.